saturneric/GpgFrontend/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/saturneric/gpgfrontend) [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fsaturneric%2FGpgFrontend.svg?type=small)](https://app.fossa.com/projects/git%2Bgithub.com%2Fsaturneric%2FGpgFrontend?ref=badge_small)

-GpgFrontend is an Easy-to-Use, Compact, Cross-Platform, and Installation-Free [OpenPGP](https://www.openpgp.org/) Frontend Tool.
+GpgFrontend is a Powerful, Easy-to-Use, Compact, Cross-Platform, and Installation-Free [OpenPGP](https://www.openpgp.org/) Crypto Tool.

 By using GpgFrontend, you can quickly **encrypt and decrypt text or files**.
 Or at the same time as the above operations, you can add **your own signature** to let others know that this document or this paragraph of text was